wjessop/wjessop/content/posts/Fitting-two-hard-drives-and-an-SSD-in-a-Dell-Optiplex-7010-USFF/index.md

 ## Risers of the Machine

-{{< figure src="images/Dell-Optiplex-7010-USFF-inside.jpg" title="View inside a Dell OptiPlex 7010 USFF, there isn't much room" class="left" alt="View inside a Dell OptiPlex 7010 Ultra Small Form Factor">}}
+{{< figure src="images/Dell-Optiplex-7010-SFF-inside.jpg" title="View inside a Dell OptiPlex 7010 SFF, there isn't much room" class="left" alt="View inside a Dell OptiPlex 7010 Ultra Small Form Factor">}}

 {{< figure src="images/Dell-OptiPlex-7010-motherboard.jpg" title="The motherboard.
 Red circles are candidates for risers, the turquoise square is where the CPU heat sink and fan are" class="right" alt="A Dell OptiPlex 7010 Ultra Small Form Factor motherboard">}}